toobeeh/skribbltypo/Readme.md

 Toasts should be used in feature classes, never in a service.
 If a service errors, it should throw an error.
 Features should catch the error either using conditions, try-catch or rxjs catch operator.
 The feature should then log the error to have detailed typo logs, throw the error to have a stack trace available and then reject the toast with a message.

+## Logging
+Thorough logging is essential for debugging, especially when the extension is already deployed.
+In general, adding logging right during development is favorable, but at the very least when it comes to debugging and logging is added to debug a specific issue, the logging should be meaningful so that it can be used for future debugging and be kept in the codebase.
+Errors should be logged for illegal states where a recovery is not possible;
+warnings in states that do not necessarily lead to user experience issues;
+information for any action that is executed/initiated by a feature or service;
+and debug to dump data for low-level debugging.